akka/akka/akka-docs/scala/actors.rst

 ``MessageQueueAppendFailedException`` is thrown.
 The stash is guaranteed to be empty after calling ``unstashAll()``.

+The stash is backed by a ``scala.collection.immutable.Vector``.
+As a result, even a very large number of messages may be stashed without a major impact on performance.

 .. warning::

   Note that the ``Stash`` trait must be mixed into (a subclass of) the ``Actor`` trait before any trait/class that overrides the ``preRestart`` callback.
 This means it's not possible to write ``Actor with MyActor with Stash`` if ``MyActor`` overrides ``preRestart``.

+Note that the stash is not persisted across restarts of an actor, unlike the actor's mailbox.
+Therefore, it should be managed like other parts of the actor's state which have the same property.

 Killing an Actor